Polarized electorate, mail-in ballots could spark post-election legal 'fight of our lives' | Politics

 Polarized electorate, mail-in ballots could spark post-election legal 'fight of our lives'

-Two recent court rulings on deadlines for counting mail-in ballots have increased the likelihood of post-election court battles in the event of close outcomes in Pennsylvania and another crucial state, Minnesota, election law experts said.
-The U.S. 8th Circuit Court of Appeals ruled on Oct.
+Two court rulings on deadlines for counting mail-in ballots have increased the likelihood of post-election court battles in the event of close outcomes in Pennsylvania and another crucial state, Minnesota, the experts said.
+The 8th U.S. Circuit Court of Appeals ruled on Oct.
 29 that Minnesota's plan to extend the deadline for counting mail-in ballots was an unconstitutional maneuver by Minnesota Secretary of State Steve Simon, a Democrat.

 Minnesota officials were instructed to "segregate" absentee ballots received after Nov.
 3. Simon has said officials will not appeal to the U.S. Supreme Court, but further litigation in the lower courts will determine whether those ballots will be counted.